 - No deliberateness: It's illegal to report a crime only if the person reporting it knew it was false.
 So if the defendant honestly believed that a crime had been committed and was acting in good faith, no law has been broken.

-- No investigation: A person should not be convicted for false crime reporting unless the police took the initiative to investigate the matter.
+- No investigation: A person should not be convicted of false crime reporting unless the police took the initiative to investigate the matter.
 So if a defense attorney can show that law enforcement commenced no investigation into the crime report, the case should be dismissed.

 - Lack of evidence: In every criminal case, the D.A. has the burden to prove beyond a reasonable doubt that the defendant committed the crime.
 This is a very high standard, and it may be difficult for the D.A. to produce sufficient evidence that demonstrates the defendant knew the crime report was false.
 As long as the D.A. fails to meet this burden of proof, the defendant is not criminally liable.